-Facility/School Insurance - \$32,323 annually - based upon actual figures.
+Facility/School Insurance - \$25,500 annually - based upon the figures provided by other charter schools working with Academica Nevada.
 Increasing incrementally each year.

 Public Utilities (electricity, gas, water, sewer, trash) - Utility expenses have a direct correlation to the size and student population of a school; as student enrollment increases, public utilities increase as well.
-YWLA is budgeting roughly \$35,625 in Year 1 for public utilities, increasing incrementally as student enrollment increases.
+YWLA is budgeting roughly \$47,500 in Year 1 for public utilities, increasing incrementally as student enrollment increases.